Soviet Long Range Aviation: The Strategic Plan

 In the event of a nuclear war with the United States, the Soviet Union would likely have committed its entire heavy bomber force to attacks against US targets.
 Medium-sized bombers would have been used in a peripheral role.

 However elements of all of the Soviet Union's strategic forces would have been available to participate in Warsaw Pact operations.
 The CIA in 1975 estimated that 530 intermediate-range bombers west of the Urals, possibly augmented by Soviet Navy aircraft, were intended for European strikes in the NATO rear area that required large conventional or nuclear payloads.

-Though basing forces in the Arctic would have posed more of a threat to North America, the hostile climate, poor logistical network, and weak defense network precluded such a plan.
+Though basing forces in the Arctic would have posed more of a threat to North America, the hostile climate, poor logistical network, and weak defence network precluded such a plan.
 Therefore, the Soviet Union created a network of standby Arctic staging bases ('Bounce airdromes'; Аэродром подскока) under the control of OGA (Arctic Control Group), which would have been activated in wartime.
 These bases were airfields used for a short stop ("bounce") by airplanes for refueling and servicing for the purpose of extending the range of the flight, including long-range military (their Staging base).